 It’s even more dangerous to use YouTube to look for medical information.
 Just like how conspiracy theory videos can dominate political searches on YouTube, health misinformation can climb to the top of your recommended videos and searches.

 DIY advice: Leave the diagnosis to medical professionals.
 Use those medical reference sites to learn more about what your doctors tell you, and always consult with your doctor before beginning any medical treatment.
 Or consider setting up a virtual appointment.
 Tap or click for our guide to getting started with telemedicine.

 11. Don’t drunk shop online

 Have you ever fired up your browser after a glass of wine or two?
 Apparently, drunk shopping is a billion-dollar industry on Amazon.
-A 2019 survey showed 79% of alcohol consumers have made at least one drunk purchase.
+A 2019 survey showed that 79% of alcohol consumers have made at least one drunk purchase.
 Clothing and shoes are the most common drunk purchase.

 12. Don’t take quizzes online (especially on Facebook)

-If you are logged into a website and take one of those tempting quizzes like, “Which ‘Friends’ character is your soulmate,” you’re potentially handing over personal information about you.
+If you are logged into a website and take one of those tempting quizzes like, “Which ‘Friends’ character is your soulmate,” you’re potentially handing over personal information about yourself.
 When you take these quizzes, you’re helping websites create profiles about you so they can sell your information and target you with advertisements.

 And some quiz sites are downright sketchy.
 You never know who is watching what you type or what could happen when you hit submit.